 Ice Breakers for Meetings

-1. One Word Game
+15. One Word

 The One Word ice breaker allows you to provide initial context into a meeting's topic, and get everyone in the right mindset for discussion.